 MASON JARS!
 Who doesn’t love them?
-Mason jar crafts have dominated my Pinterest feed for years, but I have really made too many of my own.
+Mason jar crafts have dominated my Pinterest feed for years, but I have not made too many of my own.
 That’s why I was excited to partner up with Ball Brand and Crafty Hangouts to create a mason jar video tutorial.
-I decided to make the gorgeous heritage green jars even more beautiful by adding some gilding to the outside.
+I decided to transform gorgeous heritage green jars into gilded mason jars.

 The tutorial below will allow you to add a silver leafed finish to the bottom of a jar.
 You can then use the jar as a vase, a candle holder, or just as a pretty decoration.